Step 1: Choose a destination

 Step 2: Meet with the UFV Study Abroad coordinator

 UFV International has friendly and resourceful staff to assist you with your study abroad needs.
-Meet with the coordinator at least eight months before your expected departure.
+Meet with the coordinator at least one semester before your expected departure.

 Email StudyAbroad@ufv.ca to sign up for a Study Abroad information session at UFV International (room B223).